Marble Vs Granite

 It is a rock resulting from the metamorphism of sedimentary rocks like limestone or dolomite rock.
 This process causes variable recrystallization of the original carbonate mineral grains.
 Thus marble is formed.

-Marbles are primarily used for buildings and sculptures, interior decoration, tabletops, etc. The most important qualities of marble are color and appearance.
+Marbles are primarily used for buildings, sculptures, interior decoration, tabletops, etc. The most important qualities of marble are color and appearance.
 Due to these qualities, marble is extensively used and very popular among homeowners.

 What Is Granite?